Danieldotcomcoder/Math-magicians/README.md

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!

-Feel free to check the issues page.

 ## Show your support
-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project